krushna1845/commercecore/Readme.md

 ---

-## Made with ❤️ using Java, Spring Boot and React.
+## Made with ❤️ using Java, Spring Boot and Devops.